Gbertaz/RateMyAir_API/doc/hosting/DeployRateMyAirAPI.md

 **Important**: make sure to create the folders with the exact following names (case included) and path because the *RateMyAir_API* project and all the configurations provided in this guide expect to find the application, database and logs folder in these exact location.

 Create a folder named *RateMyAir* in the following path: */home/pi/*
-Then create 3 folders named *app*, *database* and *logs* in it.
+Then create 4 folders in it named *app*, *database*, *deploy* and *logs* in it.
 You should end up with a structure like the following:

 * /home/pi/RateMyAir/
 * /home/pi/RateMyAir/app/
 * /home/pi/RateMyAir/database/
+* /home/pi/RateMyAir/deploy/
 * /home/pi/RateMyAir/logs/

 ## Install dependencies